SOMEBODY ONCE TOLD ME...

 Honestly, even though I went from a 4-core 4-thread to another 4-core 4-thread cpu, I'm getting MUCH better minimum frame rates in games (though no improvement on max FPS).
 Minimum fps is going from 28 fps in Rise of the Tomb Raider to 45, which makes stuttering much less frequent.

-I was also able to overclock this card to 5Ghz at 1.300v.
+I was also able to overclock this chip to 5Ghz at 1.300v.
 I haven't pushed it further, but from what I can see, everything is stable, and even without delidding, it's been running pretty cool.
 Haven't stressed it to the max yet though.

 The 980Ti is a great card, and will probably keep me happy for a while.
 I'm telling myself to wait for the next "Ti" card (or if AMD has a better card, I'll go with that) sometime next year.